 Meanwhile, RXTV understands a number of broadcasters are planning to reduce the number of standard definition channels on satellite, in favour of making HD channels available by default.
 16 years after Sky launched its HD service, we may now be on the cusp of a proper HD switchover.

-Since the summer, the capacity available for additional HD channels has been cut, as a result of a decision to close services to create bandwidth for more 5G services.
-At the present time, there is no additional capacity for any more HD channels.
+As for Freeview, since the summer, the capacity available for additional HD channels has been cut, as a result of a decision to close services to create bandwidth for more 5G services.
+At the present time, there is no further capacity for any more HD channels.

 While terrestrial transmission of the HD channels appears unlikely for some time, they are due to be available to viewers with connected TVs and devices in the future.